altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 mn:RX
 }
 {
-'AD::The Way Out is downstairs. what gives with the unconscious?'
+*Lenny broke the embrace and moved to the stairs* 'AD::The Way Out is downstairs. what gives with the unconscious?'
 *Footsteps fell on the stairs behind them*